Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 ## 2. Initialize the SDK

-Initialize the SDK with a SDK key, which can be generated in the Eppo interface.
+Initialize the SDK with a SDK key, which can be generated in the [flags configuration interface](https://eppo.cloud/feature-flags/keys).
 Initialization should happen when your application starts up to generate a singleton client instance, once per application lifecycle:

 Then use that to create the EppoClient instance.